Addiction and Crime

 Incarceration for Drug Crimes

-In recent years, there has been a push to provide effective drug treatment programs to inmates to reduce recidivism rates and help inmates get back on their feet after release.
+In recent years, there has been a growing effort to provide effective drug treatment programs to incarcerated individuals.
+These programs aim to reduce recidivism and support successful reentry into society.

 Violent Crime and Substance Abuse Disorder

 Violent crime is one of the most pressing issues in the United States.
-In 2016, there were an estimated 1,248,185 violent crimes in the US.
-The most common types of violent crimes were aggravated assault and robbery.
-The United States has a higher rate of violence than any other developed country.
+In 2022, there were approximately 1.3 million reported violent crimes, with aggravated assault and robbery among the most common offenses.
+Additionally, the United States has a higher rate of violence than any other developed country.

 The relationship between drugs and crime is a complicated one.
 Most of the time, drug abuse is related to property crimes such as burglary and theft.
 However, there are also cases where drugs have been linked to violent crimes.